johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

 ```

 ## **Task 2.2.
 Introduction to TDD (Worked Example)**
+- You should read the instructions in the [README.md](https://github.com/UNLV-CS472-672/tdd) to ensure flask is running before they start testing.
-Before you begin writing your own test case, let’s go through a guided example.
+- Before you begin writing your own test case, let’s go through a guided example.
 - The provided `test_counter.py` file will initially be empty.

 ### **Step 1: Create the `src/counter.py` File**